BDUG/l4rerust/docs/musl_integration_whitepaper.md

 After installation the build helper now prunes the musl archive so that only the epoll, eventfd, signalfd, timerfd, inotify, and nanosleep entry points remain.
-The script inspects `libc.a`, extracts the object files that define these symbols, and repackages them into a reduced archive while moving the full musl `libc` and dynamic loader aside.
-This ensures the staged runtime only provides the handful of kernel interfaces that are absent from the L4Re core libraries, avoiding conflicts with the native `pthread-l4`, `l4re_c`, and `l4re_c-util` implementations that ship with L4Re.
+The script inspects `libc.a`, extracts the object files that define these symbols, and repackages them into a reduced archive while keeping the original shared objects intact.
+The full static archive is preserved as `libc.full.a`, allowing consumers that require the complete musl runtime to access it explicitly while the default `libc.a` only exports the kernel helpers needed by L4Re.
+This ensures the staged runtime provides the handful of missing interfaces without conflicting with the native `pthread-l4`, `l4re_c`, and `l4re_c-util` implementations that ship with L4Re.

 ### Rust integration